slds-lmu/i2ml/content/chapters/11_advriskmin/11-07-classification-01.md

 title: "Chapter 11.07: Classification and 0-1-Loss"
 weight: 11007
 ---
-In this section, we revisit the 0-1-loss and derive its risk minimizer .
+In this section, we revisit the 0-1-loss and derive its risk minimizer.

 <!--more-->